Discoloration in Wood Underneath Old Hardware

 Covering Drawer Pull Discoloring With Larger Hardware

-2. Paint Instead of Stain
+3. Paint Instead of Stain

 Instead of staining, you can easily paint over the discoloration and you won’t have to worry about it.
 You can then use whatever drawer pulls and hardware that you want.
 This is a simple solution having discolored wood under your hardware.

-3. Touch up Area to Match (time-consuming)
+4. Touch Up Area to Match (time-consuming)

 If you want to try something touching up the area using wax, markers, touch up kits, paint, pigmented shellac, and many other potential options.
 However, this is a project for the pros, and figuring out how to mix products together to match the stain throughout will not be easy, but it is possible.